riot/riot.github.io/api/compiler.md

 ### <a name="compile"></a> riot.compile(callback)

 Compile all tags defined with `<script type="riot/tag">` to JavaScript.
-These can be inlined script definitions or external resources that load scripts defined with `src` attribute.
+These can be inlined script definitions or external resources that load scripts defined with `src` attribute (or `data-src` if you want to [avoid the scripts prefetch](https://github.com/riot/riot/issues/2132) in some browsers).
 After all scripts are compiled the given `callback` method is called.
 For example:

 ``` javascript
 riot.compile(function() {